pokealarm/pokealarm/docs/configuration/events/monster-events.rst

-lat_5               Latitude of the monster, truncated to 5 decimal places. lng_5               Longitude of the monster, truncated to 5 decimal places. gmaps               Google Maps link to the location of the monster. applemaps           Apple Maps link to the location of the monster.
-Waze                Waze link to the location of the monster. geofence            Geofence around the event.
+lat_5               Latitude of the monster, truncated to 5 decimal places. lng_5               Longitude of the monster, truncated to 5 decimal places. gmaps               Google Maps link to the location of the monster. gnav                Google Maps Navigation to the location of the monster. applemaps           Apple Maps link to the location of the monster. applenav            Apple Maps Navigation to the location of the monster. waze                Waze link to the location of the monster. wazenav             Waze Navigation to the location of the monster. geofence            Geofence around the monster.
 =================== ============================================================